uwdata/mosaic-framework-example/docs/mosaic-duckdb-wasm.md

 # Using Mosaic & DuckDB-WASM

-This page describes how to set up Mosaic and DuckDB-WASM to "play nice" with Observable's reactive runtime.
+We need to set up Mosaic and DuckDB-WASM to "play nice" with Observable's reactive runtime.
-Unlike standard JavaScript, Observable will happily run JavaScript "out-of-order".
+Unlike standard JavaScript, the Observable runtime will happily run JavaScript "out-of-order".
 Observable uses dependencies among code blocks, rather than the order within the file, to determine what to run and when to run it.
 This reactivity can cause problems for code that depends on "side effects" that are not tracked by Observable's runtime.